 Featured Book & CD: TOWARD the CLEARING, by Jean Cassidy

 Jean describes her poetry as “a choreography of words” as she joins her poetry with musical accompaniment.
 Her poetry book includes a CD of the poems accompanied by oboe, English horn, flute, piano, fretless banjo, violin, and balafon in the final product that is a beautiful collaboration with regional musicians and readers.
-Jean’s work has previously been published in It’s All Relative – Tales from the Tree, and in The Great Smokies Review – Online Publication through UNC Asheville, in Speckled Trout Review, fall 2019 in These Trees by Ruthie Rosauer
+Jean’s work has previously been published in It’s All Relative – Tales from the Tree, in The Great Smokies Review – Online Publication through UNC Asheville, in Speckled Trout Review, fall 2019 in These Trees by Ruthie Rosauer

 In three words I can sum up everything I’ve learned about life: it goes on.
 Robert Frost